Aurorabili/Aurorabili/README.md

 # 👋 Hi there

 My name is Aurora and I'm a college student studying data science.
+At the same time I am studying research in bioinformatics.

 I am also an OIER learning algorithm.